 When you pay off your mortgage faster, you pay less interest, and the investors who own your mortgage make less money off your loan.
 For this reason, not all mortgage companies permit their clients to pay off their loans earlier than stipulated in their contract.
 So, before you make any grand plans, double-check that your lender will, in fact, allow you to pay off your mortgage faster.

 Is There A Penalty For Paying Off Your Mortgage Early?

-5 Ways To Pay Off Your Mortgage Faster
+Should You Pay Off Your Mortgage Early?

 Paying off your mortgage faster can be tempting, as it enables you to finally own your home outright, get ahead of your debts and start investing your money.
-However, you don’t want to use all your available funds on your mortgage only to find that you’ve left yourself without enough money to make it through any emergencies that may arise.
-To avoid such pitfalls, it’s crucial that you educate yourself on your options before deciding to pay off your mortgage early.
+However, if it’s not right for you, there may be other financial options that you can consider.